ecml-aaltd/aaltd2023/program.md

 nav_order: 3
 ---

-The workshop will take place on Monday 18th of September.
+The workshop will take place on Monday 18th of September in room Aula 5i.

 # Invited talk session (chair: Tony Bagnall)